Pumpkin – Baby Bear F1

-Pumpkin – Baby Bear is a fantastic variety.
+Pumpkin – Baby Bear F1 is a fantastic pumpkin variety.
 Produces up to 5 delicious mini pumpkins, each weighing about 1.5kg.
-You can serve your pumpkin soup in the pumpkins themselves.
-The naked seeds can be toasted as a nutritious snack.
+You can serve your soup in the pumpkins themselves.

 Approx. seed count: 5

 Pumpkins are not well suited to a small garden as they produce a mass of shoots and leaves and may take over your whole plot.